5. Isle Adam to Epernay

 On our last day at Cergy, we went for a lovely 5km walk to the water-sports lake and to Axe Majeur - a rare piece of urban architecture which is quite spectacular.
 You can get a view across Paris from the 12 pillars at the top and on a clear day you can see the Eiffel Tower.

-2nd May - May - Cergy to Isle Adam Marina ( 20Km, 3 locks, 2hrs 25mins).
+2nd May - 12th May - Cergy to Isle Adam Marina ( 20Km, 3 locks uphill, 2hrs 25mins).
 As soon as we arrived back at the marina, I placed an order for two fresh water-pumps.
 I was told they would be delivered by 7th May.
 Keeping eveything crossed that our pump keeps going until then.
-The weather changed and became a lot cooler and very windy, so actually quite happy to be in a known marina.
+The weather changed and became a lot cooler and very windy, so actually quite happy to be in a known, safe marina.
 We like Isle Adam, so not a hardship to be back and we are not in a rush.
 Ayhan is always happy to wash his boat and the marina has plenty of room and strong water pressure for him to do this.
 7th of May came with the promise of the delivery of the pumps, so whilst the e-mail said they would deliver between 8am and 1pm, they didn't as they just decided that they didn't want too!!
-8th of May being a public holiday - VE day, we were told we would have to wait until Friday 9th May!
+8th of May being a public holiday - VE day - we were told we would have to wait until Friday 9th May!
 Nothing we could do.

 8th May we walked into Isle Adam to see if there would be any VE Day memorial events and we timed it perfectly and were there for the whole event.
 It was great to be a part of it.